 Make a real difference to the community!
 Explore city-related volunteer opportunities on our volunteer page.
 Volunteer today!

 For more information contact our Community Services Department and Volunteer Program at 425-430-6600.

 Human Services provides links to various services available through the community, including 2-1-1 services, assistance programs for food, utility and rental assistance.

 Use your CurveCard and shop at participating businesses who have a CurveCard decal posted in their window to receive discounts or other offers.
 For more information on this great opportunity, check here.

-View the winter digital brochure.
+View the current digital brochure.